- Organization Overview

 Part of this transformation is also asking if we have the correct prerequisites.
 Our students are entering pharmacy school with tremendous educations.
 Perhaps over time we need to consider a stronger baseline of knowledge shared by all incoming students.
 We’re even thinking about enabling students to complete their PharmD requirements in fewer calendar years.

 Jacobson: The current curriculum includes 300 credit hours of Introductory Pharmacy Practice Experiences (IPPEs) during the first three years.
-The Pharmacy Bridges Curriculum Project website notes that the new curriculum will “build authentic interprofessional education and practice opportunities into the foundation of our curriculum.”
+The Pharmacy Bridges Curriculum Project website [now retired] notes that the new curriculum will “build authentic interprofessional education and practice opportunities into the foundation of our curriculum.”
 What’s the difference?
 Aren’t the current experiences authentic?

 Youmans: In the new curriculum, introductory experiences will be there in ways that we’ve never seen before.
 A goal is to provide interdisciplinary experiences for students where they’re actually giving back to the health care system, adding value as a corollary to what we do in the real world.
 A lot of these experiences will synchronize with the concept in the School of Medicine’s new curriculum of what are called “clinical microsystems,” in which medical students work on projects to improve care at different hospitals.